varnish/Varnish-Book/varnish_book.rst

    You may also want to try ``PURGE``.
    If so, you have to purge each of the objects, because purging just ``/esi-top.php`` does not purge ``/esi-user.php``.

-   .. bookmark:
    ..
 TODO for the author: To create a solution for this exercise.
    ..
-TODO for the author: Understand the difference between maxage and s-maxage described in the php files, then write a solution for varnishtest.
+TODO for the author: Explain the difference between maxage and s-maxage described in the php files and write a solution for varnishtest.

 Testing ESI without Varnish ...........................